tendermint/tendermint/docs/app-dev/app-architecture.md

 Transactions sent by an end-user application are ultimately processed by the ABCI application after being committed by the Tendermint consensus.

-The end-user application in this diagram is the [Lunie](https://lunie.io/), at the bottom left.
+The end-user application in this diagram is the [Lunie](https://lunie.io/) app, at the bottom left.
 Lunie communicates with a REST API exposed by the application.
 The application with Tendermint nodes and verifies Tendermint light-client proofs through the Tendermint Core RPC.
 The Tendermint Core process communicates with